 Dogwoods need fertile, moist soil with good drainage.
 They are understory trees and require dappled lighting with protection from the hottest rays of the day.
-But even plants with good site conditions, annual fertilizer and adequate water may still encounter dogwood tree problems that destroy their health and vigor.
+Even plants with good site conditions, annual fertilizer, and adequate water may still encounter dogwood tree problems that destroy their health and vigor.

 Diseases of Dogwood

 Dogwood anthracnose is one of the most common fungal diseases to attack this plant.
 It starts out with blighted leaves, showing purple margins, and tan color around the edges of leaves.
 Secondary signs may include cankers on twigs and smaller branches.
 These gradually extend to the trunk of the tree with necrotic weeping areas.

 Spot anthracnose, septoria leaf spot, and powdery mildew are all conditions that affect the leaves.
 Root rots and canker disease abound and thrive in moist conditions.
 There are listed fungicides and bacterial agents to combat the various disease issues affecting dogwood trees.
 Check with your local County Extension office for help in treatment or contact a certified arborist.

 Hardly any ornamental tree is without its fans.
 Dogwood trees have several insects and their larvae that call the tree their home.
 Significant loss of vigor and illness can result when these tiny marauders invade in quantity.

 - The dogwood borer is the most noteworthy pest of the tree.
 Larvae live in the cambium layer and their travel and eating damage the flow of nutrients and water.
 Often branches can die.